Greece: still a great place to kitesurf

 C. Special Requirements For Owners

-1. Kite take-off will take place only when there are no physical or other obstacles within 100 meters around the user during this procedure.
+1. Kite take-off will take place only when there are no physical or other obstacles within 100 meters of the user during this procedure.

 2. Kitesurfers are not allowed to get closer than 200 meters to floating buoys that indicate limits of swimming areas.